Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: France

 This New French Extremity film is still controversial to this day!
-For the queer community, many find this film problematic.
-Believe me, we don’t all love this film, even if Marie (Cecile De France) is badass in certain moments throughout.
-The film is about Marie and Alex (Maïwenn), best friends, who are attacked at Alex’s parents’ farmhouse during a weekend visit.
-And there’s a lot of murder.
-The ultraviolence in this film is memorable.
-Especially that decapitation scene (if you’ve watched then you know).
+For the queer community, many find High Tension to be problematic.
+Believe me, the film has some debatable content, even if Marie (Cécile de France) is a badass in certain moments throughout.
+The film is about Marie and Alex (Maïwenn), best friends who are attacked at Alex’s parents’ farmhouse during a weekend visit.
+And there’s a lot of murder; the ultraviolence in this film is very memorable—especially that decapitation scene (if you’ve watched, then you know).
 But at the root of the film is a shitty twist that leaves you feeling frustrated.
-The ending ruins the movie for many of us, but despite the problematic aspects of this film, it’s still regarded as iconic as far as foreign horror goes.
+The ending ruins the movie for many of us, but despite the problematic aspects of this film, it’s still regarded as a classic as far as foreign horror goes.

 Wolf Creek (2005)